determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

 *********************

 The Determined master schedules distributed training jobs automatically, ensuring that all of the compute resources required for a job are available before the job is launched.
-When using distributed training, take note of the following details related to scheduler behavior:
+Here are some important details regarding ``slots_per_trial`` and the scheduler's behavior:

 -  If ``slots_per_trial`` is less than or equal to the number of slots on a single agent, Determined considers scheduling multiple distributed training jobs on a single agent.
 This approach is